eclipse-glsp/glsp-website-source/README.md

   1. Either copy & paste an existing one, or execute `hugo new --kind page-bundle <NAME>`
   2. To add an entry to the menu, add a link to the page in `config.toml`

+ ## Fancy elements

+  Check the [Syna Fragments](https://about.okkur.org/syna/fragments/) documentation for all provided fragments and how to use them.

+ ## Sorting elements

+  To sort items you can use weight, a lower value typically means it is more to the top or left.
+However note that `weight = 0` is the same as undefined, so use at least `weight = 1`.

+ ## Best practices

+  Check the example site provided with Syna in `themes/syna/exampleSite`